Tice28/dripvsnodripinvesting/README.md

 # dripvsnodripinvesting
 A VERY simple graphing utility that shows the difference between reinvesting dividends into a stock vs taking it out.
+I also apologize for the messy nature of this .py file, I would like to package them all into different classes, but I currently work 4 days a week with a full class schedule and I do not have time.

 <h1>